degatedev/protocols/packages/loopring_v3/DESIGN.md

 Exchanges with a large stake have a lot to lose by not playing by the rules and have nothing to gain because the operator/owner can never steal funds for itself.

-## Protocol Fee Staking

-The exchange owner can stake LRC to lower the [protocol fee](#trading-protocol-fee).
-Anyone can add to the stake of a particular exchange by calling `depositProtocolFeeStake`, withdrawing the stake can be done using `withdrawProtocolFeeStake`.

-Note that the amount staked this way only counts for 50% to reduce the protocol fees because of the extra flexibility compared to the exchange stake.
-The surplus amount of LRC staked in exchange staking (i.e., everything above the minimum amount required to submit new blocks) is counted for the complete 100%.
-This is to incentivize exchange staking, which gives more guarantees to users.

-The protocol fees can be linearly reduced from `maxProtocolTakerFeeBips` to `minProtocolTakerFeeBips` by staking `targetProtocolTakerFeeStake`LRC, and from `maxProtocolMakerFeeBips` to `minProtocolMakerFeeBips` by staking `targetProtocolMakerFeeStake`LRC.

 ## Exchange Shutdown

 The exchange owner can choose to shut down the exchange at any time by calling `shutdown`.
 However, an exchange's stake can only be withdrawn using `withdrawExchangeStake` when the exchange was shut down and did not enter withdrawal mode for `MIN_TIME_IN_SHUTDOWN` seconds.
 This ensures users are notified well in advance and can still withdraw their funds efficiently and in a user-friendly way with the operator's help.

 ## Token Registration

 Before a token can be used in the exchange, it needs to be registered, so a small token ID of 2 bytes can be used instead.
 Only the exchange owner can register tokens by calling `registerToken`.
 We ensure a token can only be registered once.
-ETH and LRC are registered when the exchange is created.
+ETH and DG are registered when the exchange is created.

-We limit the token ID to just 16 bits (i.e., a maximum of ETH + 65535 tokens) to increase the circuits' performance.
+In Degate, everyone can register tokens by calling `registerToken`.
+And token ID is changed to 32 bits to support more tokens.

 # zkRollup Transactions

 A single circuit was created that can handle all the different zkRollup transactions we support:

-- Spot trade
+- Spot trade (May Be Removed)
+- Batch Spot Trade
+- Order Cancel
+- Init Account (TODO - will deliver this in next release)
 - Transfer
 - Deposit
 - Withdraw
-- Update account
-- Update AMM
+- Update Account
 - No-op

 We support a couple of different block sizes for the circuit to reduce the proving time without padding too many no-op works (or long delays until the block can be completely filled).
 We also support block versions so that we can upgrade the circuits.

-## Spot trade
+## Spot Trade

 Spot trades allow trading to happen between two orders.
 Orders and order-matching are completely off-chain, only trade settlements are included in a block for verification.